Big Thicket

 Existing literature states that Native Americans were known to have lived and hunted in the area nomadically, but did not establish permanent settlements there before the Alabama–Coushatta settled in the northeast about 1780.
 However, there is insufficient archaeological evidence to support this claim.
 What records that do exist could suggest human occupation dating back to the Clovis culture 13,400–12,700 years ago, with numerous era diagnostic points being found in all but one of the counties commonly considered to be in the Big Thicket.
 Spanish explorers and missionaries had a sporadic presence in the region, however colonization and settlement was not their aim, preferring to establish forts outside of the Region where the French were encroaching from the east (namely around Natchitoches, Nacogdoches, and the lower Trinity river valley).

+After the 13th Amendment to the U.S. Constitution was officially ratified and adopted in late 1865, “Emancipated people settled in the Big Thicket and survived off the land, using the woods of southeast Texas for homesteading, hunting, and foraging.”

 Logging in the late 19th and 20th centuries dramatically reduced the forest concentration.
 Efforts to save the Big Thicket from the devastation of oil and lumber industries started as early as the 1920s with the founding of the East Texas Big Thicket Association by Richard Elmer Jackson.